-2.2.3 School Travel Coordinator
+5.2.3 School Travel Coordinator

-A School Travel Coordinator is required for the first year of operation and transport programs must be implemented to achieve travel behaviour change.
+A School Travel Coordinator was required for the first year of operation and transport programs must be implemented to achieve travel behaviour change.
 Adequate resourcing is a fundamental enabler of a successful program to increase use of public transport and uptake of active travel to school.
+For the Meadowbank Schools, the Travel Coordinator role has extended for two years beyond the first year due to the construction of the shared path on Hermitage Road and the need to maintain safe travel during the construction period.